Believe it or not, I got the idea for this one from “Oregon Trail.” Only this time, there’s no dysentery 🙂

 A hurricane was going to hit this island, so they put a roof on their house.
 And a siren to warn everyone.

 Overall it worked out pretty well.
-Kids finished fixing their disasters faster than I thought.
-So they just kept picking extra disasters, which is fine.
-Some of them kinda turned into hot messes, but they had a great time telling the group all the disasters they had to fix.
+However, some kids finished fixing their disasters faster than I thought they would.
+So some kids kept picking extra disasters, which was fine.
+Some of their islands kinda turned into hot messes because of that, but they had a great time telling the group all the disasters they had to fix!

 Here’s a video I did talking a bit more about the project with some more examples: